muhammad-ahmed-lib/myportfolio/README.md

 # 📂 My Projects

+## GPS Camera Map
+### 📍 Capture, Tag, and Relive Your World

+GPS Camera Map is the ultimate all-in-one app that transforms how you document your journeys.
+Seamlessly blending location data with media capture, this modern Android app lets you preserve memories with precise geographical context.
+Perfect for travelers, adventurers, and everyday explorers!

+✨ Key Features
+### 🎯 Custom Location Selection
+Pick any location on the map with precision!
+Choose from stylish templates to mark your current spot or any point of interest with custom pins and beautiful location tags.

+### 📸 Smart Photo Capture with GPS
+Capture photos with built-in GPS tagging!
+Automatically embed map data, coordinates, and location information directly onto your images using our elegant templates.

+### 🎥 Video Recording with Location
+Record videos with live location tracking!
+Our smart system geotags your videos while recording, preserving exactly where each moment was captured.

+### ✂️ Built-in Media Editor
+Edit photos and videos right within the app!
+Crop, filter, and enhance your media while adding custom location stamps, text, and map overlays.

+### 🗺️ Interactive Map View
+See all your geo-tagged media displayed on a beautiful interactive map.
+Filter by date, location, or media type to relive your memories visually.

+### 💾 Smart Organization
+Automatically organize your photos and videos by location, date, or custom collections.
+Never lose track of where and when you captured special moments.

+### 🎨 Customizable Templates
+Personalize how your location data appears!
+Choose from various stylish templates for your location pins, map overlays, and media stamps.

+### ⚡ Modern & Fast
+Built with Jetpack Compose for buttery-smooth performance and an intuitive Material Design interface that feels native to your Android device.

 ## Translator App

 🌍 Break language barriers with our versatile Translator app!
 Designed to make communication easier and more intuitive, this app offers a suite of powerful features to cater to all your translation needs.
 Here’s what makes our Translator app stand out: